KAntoniuk/Flask_covid_dashboard/README.md

 # Flask_covid_dashboard
-Flask dashboard for visualizing UK Public Health data using plotly.
+Flask dashboard for visualizing COVID UK Public Health data using pandas and plotly.
+It shows up-to-date

-### Data collection
+### Data collection and transformation
-API calls to Public Health England data are handled with Python SDK for the COVID-19 API
+API calls to Public Health England data are handled with Python SDK for the COVID-19 API.

-### Data transformation
-Downloaded data is transformed into a pandas DataFrame
+Downloaded JSON data is cleaned and transformed into pandas DataFrames.

 ### Data visualisation
 Graphs are produced with Plotly